TradeIdeasPhilip/random-svg-tests/svg-for-programmers.md

 ### rectangle & transform

 top left corner!!
-Fixable but annoying
+Fixable but annoying.
+Height and width cannot be negative!

 A great place to show off the transform property.